adevi12345/Appsilon_Task_Anjana/README.md

 ## Input Data:
 *  "poland_data.csv" ("Only limited to Poland")

-*  Used "data_filtering_poland.py" Code to filter the poland data
+*  Used "data_filtering_poland.py" Code to filter the poland data from "occurence.csv"

 ### Libraries:
   * "shiny"